MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

 end
 </code>

-Look that we've only put the environment as a argument on each reduce method, after this, we need to change the Machine object to have a environment instance variable, because everytime the step method is called, it need to have the environment to reduce the expression, so...
+Look that we've only put the environment as a argument on each reduce method, after this, we need to change the Machine object to have a environment instance variable, because every time the step method is called, it need to have the environment to reduce the expression, so...

 <code>
-class Machine < Struct.new(:expression, :enviroment)
+class Machine < Struct.new(:expression, :environment)
     def step
-        self.expression = expression.reduce(enviroment)
+        self.expression = expression.reduce(environment)
     end
 <br>
     def run